ayarunas/colorizer/README.md

 ### A Public Domain Color Chart for your convenience

-You'll want to use the 3 digit codes in the lower left of each block.
+You'll want to use the 3 digit codes in the lower left of each block (0-255).

 ![256 color chart](Xterm_256color_chart.gif?raw=true)